-Treatment of Skin Redness, Tiny Veins, Brown Spots and Sun Damage
+Treatment for Skin Redness, Tiny Veins, Brown Spots and Sun Damage

 What is an IPL Photofacial?

-The IPL Photofacial non-invasive approach to skin rejuvenation using Cutera’s LimeLight.
+The IPL Photofacial is a non-invasive approach to skin rejuvenation using Cutera’s LimeLight.
 The procedure offers the advantage of improving skin tone and surface imperfections associated with aging and photodamage.